lucy-sorensen/lucy-sorensen.github.io/_pages/about.md

 My research uses applied econometrics to investigate questions related to education policy, human development, and social inequality.
 I am particularly interested in the ways in which public school systems interact with other systems (such as criminal justice and housing) to shape long-term individual trajectories.

-I teach MPA courses in public economics and public policy, and a PhD course in causal inference methods.
+I teach an undergraduate course on schools and social inequality, MPA courses in public economics, and a PhD course in causal inference methods.

 Official faculty website: [https://www.albany.edu/rockefeller/faculty/lucy-sorensen](https://www.albany.edu/rockefeller/faculty/lucy-sorensen)